ICanBoogie/Event/README.md

-## Instantiating _unfired_ events
+## Instantiating _non-firing_ events

-Events are designed to be fired as they are instantiated, but sometimes you want to be able to create an [Event][] instance without it to be fired immediately, in order to test that event for instance.
+Events are designed to be fired as they are instantiated, but sometimes you want to be able to create an [Event][] instance without it to be fired immediately, for instance when you need to test that event, or alter it before it is fired.

-The `EventReflection::from()` method returns a reflection of an event class, which can create _unfired_ event instances.
-The `with()` method is used to create such an instance, with _constructor_ parameters.
+The `from()` method creates _non-firing_ event instances from an array of parameters.

-The following example demonstrates how to create an _unfired_ instance of the `ProcessEvent` class we saw earlier:
+The following example demonstrates how to create an _non-firing_ instance of the `ProcessEvent` class we saw earlier:

 ```php
 <?php